justgrossi/Projects/README.md

    - **Algorithm:** Random Forest.
    - **Objective:** Create a model able to accurately predict browsing sessions leading to a purchase and offering insights into the most influential features for online purchases.
 2. [Churn Prediction](https://github.com/justgrossi/Portfolio/blob/main/2.Churn_Prediction/description.md)
-   - **Description:** Five machine learning algorithms are compared with regard to three different domains.
-The analysis introduces a systematic approach and explores implications encompassing both technical and practical aspects.
-Additionally, it recommends avenues for further enhancement and advancement.
+   - **Description:** A systematic approach to churn prediction in the credit card industry is presented highlighting the importance of predictive modelling for customer retention.
+All the steps for data preprocessing, handling imbalanced data, feature selection, engineering, and model parameter tuning are presented.
+The analysis delves into the practical implications of predictive analytics in business discussing both technical and practical implications, while also suggesting areas for further improvement and development.
-   - **Algorithm:** Decision trees, Random Forests, Gradient Boosting, K-Nearest neighbour, and Support Vector Machine.
+   - **Algorithm:** Decision Trees, Random Forests.
-   - **Objective:** Churn prediction in subscription-based businesses, term deposit subscriptions in telemarketing campaigns, and energy consumption forecasting.
+   - **Objective:** Churn prediction in subscription-based businesses.
 3. [Energy_Consumption_Prediction](https://github.com/justgrossi/Portfolio/blob/main/3.Energy_Consumption_Prediction/description.md)
    - **Description:**
    - **Algorithm:**
    - **Objective:**
 4. [Skin Cancer Detection](https://github.com/justgrossi/Portfolio/blob/main/4.Skin_Cancer/description.md)
    - **Description:** The analysis emphasises the crucial role of early detection in improving survival rates highlighting the potential of Convolutional Neural Networks-based models in skin cancer detection.
 The non-invasive and cost-effective nature of such AI-based diagnostic tools is stressed too.
    - **Algorithm:** Convolutional Neural Networks.